treosh/lighthouse-plugin-field-performance/README.md

 # lighthouse-plugin-field-performance

-> Lighthouse plugin that displays "field" performance of your page using real-world data collected by Chrome UX Report.
+> Lighthouse plugin that displays "field" performance of your page using real-world data from by Chrome UX Report.

 [An example report](https://googlechrome.github.io/lighthouse/viewer/?gist=a688f27b4a7c0561b6d7f9e2b70aa4bd):